yale-img/rtainer/README.md

 curl -sSL https://raw.githubusercontent.com/yale-img/rtainer/refs/heads/master/install | bash -s -- .
 ```

-## Setup
+## Install Dependencies

-You only need to do this on the host once.
+You only need to install dependencies on the host once.
 If you already have the latest nvidia driver, Docker, and nvidia-docker all installed, you can skip this section.

 ### Install the latest nvidia driver

-I like to use the `ubuntu-drivers` command.
+Use the `ubuntu-drivers` command.

 Remove all existing drivers first, then install the latest drivers like so: